-b) In contrast to part a of this problem, the following reaction $(3\rightarrow 4)$ is extremely slow under the same conditions.
+b) In contrast to part a of this problem, under the same conditions the following reaction $(3\rightarrow 4)$ is extremely slow.
 Why do you think this is the case?
 Provide an alternative method for preparing the methyl ester 4 from carboxylic acid 3 that you believe would be fast and high yielding.
 Provide a detailed curved arrow mechanism for your new synthesis of 4 from 3 and explain why the new method should be better.
 (10 points)

-7. Design a retrosynthesis and a complete forward process (icluding reagents) for the synthesis of the following compound as a single diastereomer (in racemic form) starting from fragments of less than 6 carbons (or benzene).
+7. Design a retrosynthesis and a complete forward process for the synthesis of the following compound as a single diastereomer (in racemic form) starting from fragments of less than 6 carbons (or benzene).
 (20 points)

 8. Predict the major aldol condensation product and draw a curved arrow mechanism.
-Draw at least one alternative aldol product and describe why it is not the major product.
 (10 points)